CSeCIITB/LS-Introduction-to-Digital-Forensics/Section-3/README.md

 In this part of the module, we shall be exploring network forensics by analysing network packet capture files using a convenient tool named **Wireshark**.

+Additionally, here is a guide to **socket programming**: https://realpython.com/python-sockets/

 ## Text Guides:
 - https://wiki.bi0s.in/forensics/network-forensics/